Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

 We trained an artificial neural network to detect whether the position of the back was **too low**, **correct** or **too high**, even if not all keypoints were detected.

-## Training
+## Dataset

 In order to collect the ground-truth, we labeled 8'000 pictures of people doing plank.
-The images were labeled by freelancers on the outsourcing platform upwork.
+The images were labeled by freelancers on the outsourcing platform upwork and created from Beta users of the fitness app VAY Sports (www.vay-sports.com).
+The original images were removed to protect the privacy of the users.
+Labeling costs were 100$.
 VGG image annotator was used to label relevant keypoints:

 ![title](images/plankAnnotation.gif)

 As a next step, we calculated the angle of the back from these keypoints.
 If the angle is between 178 and 190 degrees the position was correct (label 1), else too low (label 0) or too high (label 2).
 These thresholds were set by consulting a professional fitness coach.